Willard Watson

-Willard Watson, aka “The Texas Kid”, (1921–1995) was an African-American folk artist from Caddo Parish, Louisiana.
+Willard Watson (1921–1995), was a folk artist from Caddo Parish, Louisiana.
+He also went by the nickname “The Texas Kid”.
+He was African-American.

-Personal life
+Early life and family

 Watson was born on June 17, 1921, in Caddo Parish, Louisiana.
-He was the son of L. T. and Mary Liza (née.
-Frazier) Watson.
+He was the son of L. T. and Mary Liza (née Frazier) Watson.
 His paternal grandparents were once slaves in Louisiana.
-His maternal relations came to Louisiana via Mississippi after their emancipation from slavery in Virginia.
+His maternal relations came to Louisiana via Mississippi, after their emancipation from slavery in Virginia.
 His parents were sharecroppers in Louisiana.
-In 1928, he and his family moved to Dallas.
+In 1928, he and his family moved to Dallas, Texas.
 While in Dallas, until fourteen years old, Watson attended the B. F. Darrell School.
-As he became a young man, he frequented Elm Street's east end, an area known as “Deep Ellum,” which at that time was a major center of African American activity.
+As he became a young man, he frequented Elm Street's east end in an area known as “Deep Ellum,” which at that time was a major center of African American activity.
 Watson was nearly shot and stabbed multiple times.

 In 1942, during World War II, Watson was in the United States Army and was in the southwestern Pacific area.
 He was discharged as a disabled veteran in 1944.

 During Watson's life, he was married seven times.
 On April 1, 1967, he married his last wife, Elnora, and they were married for about twenty-eight years.

 In 1968, Watson started his nickname as the “Texas Kid”.
 The start of this was from trips to visit relatives in Louisiana and Oklahoma.
 The Watsons attended Frontier Days, where all guests wore traditional Western gear.
 Watson said, "I would make a new outfit every year for us to wear; I’d sew them myself.
 They would be really showy and attention-getting; when I’d walk up, Elnora’s people would shout: ‘Here comes the Kid from Texas."